Arts & Culture Attractions in the Naples Area

 Visual & Performing Arts

-Blending both the visual and performing arts, Artis—Naples is the premier center for the arts in Southwest Florida, incorporating The Baker Museum, which reopens December 1, 2019 after an extensive redesign, and the resident Naples Philharmonic orchestra, along with numerous Broadway shows and concerts with top musical artists.
+Blending both the visual and performing arts, Artis—Naples is the premier center for the arts in Southwest Florida, incorporating The Baker Museum and the resident Naples Philharmonic orchestra, along with numerous Broadway shows and concerts with top musical artists.
+Gulfshore Playhouse is one of the country’s top regional theatres as a member of the League of Resident Theatres (LORT).
+From October to May, the Playhouse offers world-class theatre productions with artistic talent and Equity actors from Broadway, film and television.
 For more live theater, visit The Naples Players.
 With more than 220 performances a year at the Sugden Theatre on Fifth Avenue South, most of which sell out, and passionate local casts, you’ll enjoy a wide variety of shows including musicals and dramas.

 Step back in time at Naples’ history museums.
 The Collier County Museum is a must-see for ancient Florida history with prehistoric visions of the coast and those who once inhabited it.
 Learn about the Calusa, the area's early settlers, little-known wars in South Florida, and the Seminole Tribe.
 After a tour, head into museum’s native gardens to explore restored cottages and Seminole village.

 A quaint cottage at the corner of 12th Avenue South and Gulfshore Boulevard just one block from Naples Pier that is the oldest house in Naples serves home of the Naples Historical Society.
 Built in 1895, Historic Palm Cottage is a two-story home built by one of Naples’ founding residents, Walter N. Haldeman.
 Filled with artwork and antique furniture, this is an authentic nod to Southwest Florida’s early charm.
 Don't miss the Naples Historical Society tours of the home, as well as walking tours of the surrounding Old Naples Historic District.